Stock market today: Wall Street soars, and Dow leaps 500 points on hopes for no more rate hikes

 NEW YORK (AP) — Stocks are surging Tuesday after an encouraging report on U.S. inflation sent waves of relief through Wall Street.

-The highly anticipated report showed not only that overall inflation slowed last month from September, but so did a key underlying figure that economists see as a better indicator of future trends.
+The highly anticipated report showed not only that overall inflation slowed last month, but so did a key underlying figure that economists see as a better indicator of future trends.
 The slowdown bolstered bets on Wall Street that inflation is cooling enough for the Federal Reserve to finally be done with its market-crunching hikes to interest rates.

 Such hopes lifted all kinds of investments, and more than 90% of the stocks in the S&P 500 climbed in a widespread rally.

-Stocks of smaller companies also got a huge boost, with the Russell 2000 index of small stocks potentially on track for its best day in a year.
-It surged 4.5%.
-Smaller companies are often seen as more dependent on borrowing cash to grow, which makes them particularly vulnerable to high interest rates.
+Stocks of smaller companies also got a huge boost, with the Russell 2000 index of small stocks on track for its best day in a year.
+It surged 4.8%.
+Smaller companies are often seen as more dependent on borrowing cash to grow, which can make them more vulnerable to higher interest rates.

 The inflation data helped to buoy hopes on Wall Street that the Fed may actually pull off the balancing act of slowing the economy and hurting investment prices just enough to grind down inflation, but not so much as to cause a painful recession.
 That is still not a certainty, though.